19th Legislative Assembly of Puerto Rico

-The 19th Legislative Assembly of Puerto Rico will meet from January 2, 2021, to January 1, 2025.
+The 19th Legislative Assembly of Puerto Rico met from January 2, 2021, to January 1, 2025.
 Members of the 31st House of Representatives of Puerto Rico were elected in the 2020 House of Representatives election, while members of the 27th Senate of Puerto Rico were elected the same day in the Senate election.
 The Popular Democratic Party (PPD in Spanish) does not have an outright majority in the Senate, but controls the chamber.
 While the PPD had a simple majority of representatives in the 31st House of Representatives from 2021 to 2022, this has ceased to be the case since 4 May 2022.

 Major legislation

 The following is a non-extensive list of legislation with far-reaching impact in Puerto Rican society approved by the 19th Legislative Assembly.
 For an extensive list of all legislation approved in this legislature see List of acts of the 19th Legislative Assembly of Puerto Rico.